SparkScratch-P/SPARK-Captcha/README.md

  Remember, you just have to follow the directory system as we say.
 Follow the given steps ahead:

- - The referral page directory, which will lead to the protected content should be introduced with the following sub directory configuration: `./c/h/index.html`
+ - The referral page directory, which will lead to the protected content should be introduced with the following sub directory configuration: `./c/h/index.html`.
+ - Now, come back to this repository and download the code from [Github Coadload](https://codeload.github.com/SparkScratch-P/SPARK-Captcha/zip/refs/heads/main).
+ - Open the directory , `./c` and move all contents of it to your directory of same name, including `./c/assets`, but not `./c/h`.
+ - Now,

 ## License: